 Pes Planovalgus (flat feet)

 Pes planus is the loss of the medial longitudinal arch of the foot.
-Infants typically have a minimal arch, however by the age of 10, children should have developed a strong normal arch.
+Infants typically have a minimal arch, however by the age of 10, children should have developed an anatomical arch structure.
 Abnormal development may be symptomatic of a medical condition – such as Cerebral Palsy – or simply an inherited condition.
 Excessive foot pronation, which usually occurs with flat feet, can have a knock-on effect, contributing to foot pain and foot problems such as tibialis posterior dysfunction, hallux valgus (bunion), metatarsalgia (pain in the ball of your foot) and plantar fasciitis (policeman’s heel).
 It can also contribute to developing tightness in the calf muscles which can lead to gait deviations and medical conditions, such as Sever's disease.